If you find yourself in a situation like this and need cash to cover payroll, you might benefit from a payroll loan.

 Through invoice factoring, you’ll get a cash advance of up to 85 percent of the invoice total.
 Then, once you receive funding, you can use the unpaid invoice as collateral.
 Since the invoice is considered the collateral, you won’t need to show business statements or credit history to qualify with a factoring company.

 A payroll loan should only be used as a last resort in bad financial situations.
 Interest rates on payroll financing solutions can be as high as 30 percent, so you should consider all options before pursuing a loan from a payroll financing company.

 Below, you’ll find a few situations in which a payroll loan might benefit your small business:

 1. You’re facing a short-term cash shortage

 2. You’ve hired extra workers

 but need to send paychecks out as soon as possible, a payroll loan could be your only option.
-Taking a hit on a 15-30 percent interest rate payroll loan is better than facing the consequences of not paying your employees!
+Taking a hit on a 15-30 percent interest rate payroll loan is better than facing the consequences of not paying your employees on time!